awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/disaster-recovery-resiliency.md

 For more information about AWS Regions and Availability Zones, see [AWS global infrastructure](http://aws.amazon.com/about-aws/global-infrastructure/)\.

 **Related topics**
-+ [Resilience in amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/disaster-recovery-resiliency.html) in the *Amazon EC2 User Guide for Linux Instances*
++ [Resilience in Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/disaster-recovery-resiliency.html) in the *Amazon EC2 User Guide for Linux Instances*